chinatown chicago

 4. Nine Dragon Wall

 Not far from the Cermak-Chinatown Red Line station, this decorative wall sits on the edge of a parking lot, welcoming commuters to the neighborhood.
-A replica of a similar piece of artwork in Beijing, the Nine Dragon Wall celebrates the mythical creature that is emblematic of China's spirit, as well as the number nine, which often symbolizes longevity.
+A replica of a similar artwork in Beijing, the Nine Dragon Wall celebrates the mythical creature that is emblematic of China's spirit, as well as the number nine, which often symbolizes longevity.
 While the original Nine Dragon Wall was built by Chinese emperors, this version was constructed by the local chamber of commerce and is a popular spot to snap photos.

 Advertising